dfo-no/krb-webclient/README.md

 ## Prerequisites

-1. You need a client id in order to run the application.
-Send an email to an project owner to request a key.
+1. You need the client id in order to run the application.
+Log onto portal.azure.com and find it under the Kravbank application.
 2. Create a .env.local file in krb-webclient directory, and add the following lines:

-   > REACT_APP_CLIENTID="Key attained from developer"
+   > REACT_APP_CLIENTID="Key attained from Portal"
    > REACT_APP_API_URL=https://krb-api-man-dev.azure-api.net

 ## Installation